 Don’t Rule Anything Out

-Jobs and internships can get competitive, and heading into the summer without any plans isn’t fun.
-Trying something new can open new horizons while broadening your job search.
+Jobs and internships can be competitive and heading into the summer without any plans isn’t fun.
+But trying something new can open fresh horizons while broadening your job search.

 If you’d rather look for positions that are closer to what you’re comfortable with, don’t be afraid to use online recruiting tools or reach out to individuals on social sites like LinkedIn.
 It’s possible your determination will appeal to a future hirer.